 Proper trimming techniques will keep your shrubs and hedges healthy and line up your landscaping.
 There are three pruning techniques for deciduous shrubs: thinning, gradual renewal, and rejuvenation pruning.
 Here’s what you need to know.

-If your goal is to open up the plant, consider thinning it out.
-Thinning means cutting a branch or twig at its point of origin from either the parent stem or at ground level.
+If you want to open up the plant, consider thinning it out.
+Thinning means cutting a branch or twig at its point of origin from either the parent stem or ground level.
 The benefit of this pruning is providing room for side branches to grow without stimulating excessive new growth.
 Thinning also helps to maintain a specific height and width for many years.

 Pro Tip: When thinning, we recommend using a pair of pruning shears to remove the oldest and tallest stems.